Sensirion/arduino-upt-mqtt-client/documentation/api_guide.md

 - Quality-of-Service (QOS)
 - Retain Flag

-Note that those API calls must be perfomed before starting the client.
+Note that some of those API calls must be perfomed before starting the client, details can be found in the API description.

 #### Measurement formatting
 The library lets you define the function used to convert a Measurement object into a message.